Week 6 - Risks from Artificial Intelligence

 • Deep Learning

-• Same approach produces fake news or music depending on what training data it is fed.
+• Same approach produces fake newsarrow-up-right or musicarrow-up-right depending on what training data it is fed.

 • And as far as we can discover, the programs just keep getting better at what they do when they’re allowed more computation time — we haven’t discovered a limit to how good they can get.